alexk99/the_router/conf_options.md

 to view or modity a sysctl variable.

  * flow_acct

     Flow account state.

 		0 - disabled
 		1 - enabled

  * flow_acct_dropped_pkts

-if enabled do flow accounting for dropped packets.
+    If enabled do flow accounting for dropped packets.

 		0 - disabled
 		1 - enabled

  * flow_acct_idle_timeout

     Idle timeout of a flow, secs.
 When the idle timeout expires an idle flow is exported.

  * flow_acct_active_timeout

     active timeout of a flow, secs.
 When the active timeout expires an active flow is exported.

 ## rcli commands